renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 [[designnote]]
 | We've spent a fair amount of text describing how dangerous the blizzard is, because its intended to be a major hazard for the adventure.
-| Bute a character who takes most of the teleportation-related powers can easily bypass it—at least on the way back from the monastery, if not on the way to it (because they don't know where they're going and are at risk for teleporting into a wall, tree, mountain, etc.).
+| Bute a character who takes most of the teleportation-related powers can easily bypass it — at least on the way back from the monastery, if not on the way to it (because they don't know where they're going and are at risk for teleporting into a wall, tree, mountain, etc.).
 |
 | This is actually perfectly acceptable; a character who takes most of the teleportation powers has invested a significant ammount of points!
 | To be really proficient, they will have had to buy several powers, and good ranks in both Spellcraft and Athletics (you need good Athletics to be good at teleporting, because teleporting counts as a movement mode; see the note on the power).